 There should be a chart on your diagram showing what the different symbols being used represent, much like a legend on a map.More about Electrical Home Improvements

+A surface ceiling light will be shown by one symbol, a recessed ceiling light will have a different symbol, and a surface fluorescent light will have another symbol.
 Each type of switch will have a different symbol and so will the various outlets.
 You will even find symbols showing the location of smoke detectors, your doorbell chime, and the thermostat.

+Switch Wiring DiagramsA single switch provides switching from one location only.
+“Single-Pole” may sound simple, but there are different ways to wire a Single-Pole Switch.
 The power can come from either the switch box or the fixture box and a set of electrical switch wiring diagrams will explain each of these scenarios to you clearly.

 - 3-Way Switches are used to control one or more fixtures from two different locations.
 This is a common configuration in hallways and staircases.

 - There are many ways to wire a 3-Way Switch.
 The power can start at a fixture or either of the two switches.
 Without a switch-wiring-diagram it can be very easy to make a serious mistake that will cause the circuit to malfunction and possibly become a hazard.

 - One of the most complicated wiring configurations is a 4-Way Switch.
 These switches enable you to control one or more fixtures from three or more locations.
 It would be almost impossible to write the instructions in a way that you could simply read them and complete your project without these wiring diagrams.

 - The wiring diagrams that I have prepared will make it possible for you to successfully wire one or more 4-Way Switches.

-Did you know you can have any number of 4-way switches installed on one light circuit?
+- Did you know you can have any number of 4-way switches installed on one light circuit?
 Once you see how these switches are wired you'll be amazed.
 As you will see, its just one more step up from the 3-way switch configuration.

 110 Volt Outlets